-College-bound middle and high school students pursue academic interests, discover career opportunities, and explore university life.
+College-bound middle and high school teens pursue academic interests, discover career opportunities, and explore university life at this summer camp.
 Enjoy interactive activities with students who share similar abilities.
 Read More!

 July 7–26, 2013

-The University of Maryland’s Young Scholars Program is the perfect way for academically talented high school students to earn college credit, pursue academic interests, explore career opportunities, and discover college life at UMD.
+The University of Maryland’s Young Scholars Program is the perfect summer camp for academically talented teenagers who want to earn college credit, pursue academic interests, explore career opportunities, and discover college life at UMD.

 The Young Scholars Program offers college courses that are at the cutting edge of theory, thought and technology.
 The three-credit introductory course includes career discovery through field trips or guest speakers.
 Classes generally meet every day, Monday through Friday.
 The program offers over 20 courses that include:

 - Humanities and the Arts

 - Movement and the Human Body